LauraDee/NutNetCausalinf/README.md

 * Results only in R
 * Figure produced in R

-Table S1 -- NO IDEA
+Table S1
+* Results and Table produced in Stata

 Table S2
 * Results and Table produced in R